wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

 -   automatic_captions_table (table): The automatic subtitle format table as printed by --list-subs

+Available only after the video is downloaded (post_process/after_move):

+-   filepath: Actual path of downloaded video file

 Available only in --sponsorblock-chapter-title:

 -   start_time (numeric): Start time of the chapter in seconds